Rakesh00999/Project_Codes/README.md

 ## Evaluation and more results
 For evaluation of model metrics like accuracy, recall and F1 score are used.
 Further, Input-based classification was also perfomed and various other insights can also be drieved from the dataset by visualization.
 ## Future work
 There is scope of improvement in the model as i think it is overfitting because it is achieving around 100% accuracy in Random Forest based model.
-Furhter deployment of the modle can also be done.
+Furhter deployment of the model can also be done.
 Since, Herbarium dataset holds scientific value more machine learning model like Occurence based classification can also be achieved.